Analytics - Section

 - Named Filter Management

 - Setting the Period to Review Search Usage Data

 - Logging Coveo Events From Google Tag Manager

 Getting Started With Coveo Usage Analytics

-This article tells you how to get going on your Coveo usage analytics journey.
+This article focuses on how to get going on your Coveo UA journey.

 To get started with Coveo UA

-Ensure the Coveo front-end products you use push standard search-related events and metadata.
+Ensure that the Coveo front-end products you use push standard search-related events and metadata.

 Coveo for Salesforce